didowannaswag/Apache-Tomcat-Compromise-Case-Study/methodology/attack-path.md

 After gaining access to the manager page: A reverse shell war file was generated using Metasploit.
 The WAR reverse shell was uploaded via Tomcat Manager.

 ## Step 5 – Access
-Obtained reverse shell as tomcat user.
+A listener was created and a shell file was opened.
+A reverse shell was obtained as the Tomcat user.

 ## Step 6 – Privilege Escalation
 Performed local enumeration and escalated to root.